CHT2531/loading-external-data/README.md

 There are a number of ways to do this.

-### Using atom-live-web-server
+### Using VS Code
-We can install a web server as an atom package.
-Similar 'packages' are available in other text editors e.g VS Code.
+We can install a web server as an VS Code extension see [https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-* Open atom
-* Select file>Open folder and select this folder
-* Select file>settings>install
-* The install packages menu should appear
-* Search for 'atom-live-server'
-* Click the install button
-* Once it is installed
-* Select packages>atom-live-server->start server

 ### Using HTTP-SERVER